Anyline/mobile-ocr-documentation-anyline/source/index.md

 }
 ```

-Once Anyline has found a valid result the delegate will be called and you get an result object with four result attributes.
+Once Anyline has found a valid result the delegate is called and you get an result object with four result attributes.

 - **scanMode:** the mode the result belongs to
-- **scanResult**: the detected value as a String
+- **scanResult**: the detected value as *string*
 - **image**:
 	 - scanMode = meter: the cropped image that has been used to scan the meter value
 	 - scanMode = code: null